ProxyNode1/SIMS/README.txt

 3> Clicking on "delete" icon will pop up a confirmation dialogue, and when yes is selected, it will delete every value if that person.

-new features:
+features to be added:
 1) filtering.
 2) import data from excel sheet.
-3) search based on keyword(maybe in future)
+3) search based on keyword